 A memoir of recovery, resilience and starting over in Wigtown, book capital of Scotland.

 Eight years ago, Kathleen Hart was diagnosed with breast cancer.
-Complications with her surgery led to an agonisingly protracted recovery and months spent in hospital, where Kathleen had to learn how to walk again.
-Recuperating after her last operation, she came across a small white cottage for sale in Wigtown, Scotland.
-Driving hundreds of miles on nothing more than a few photographs and an inkling, she bought it that very same day.
+Further complications led to a protracted recovery and months spent in hospital, where Kathleen had to learn how to walk again.
+While recuperating, she came across a small whitewashed cottage for sale in Wigtown, Scotland.
+Driving hundreds of miles on nothing more than a few photographs and an inkling, she bought it that very same day, and named it Devorgilla after the formidable 13th century Scottish princess.

 Devorgilla Days is the story of how Kathleen left behind her old life to begin again in Scotland's book capital.
-From renovating her cottage to exploring the seemingly quiet, but actually bustling town, she encounters a whole community of book lovers, beekeepers, artists and writers and Lobster Fishermen.
+From renovating her cottage to exploring the seemingly quiet, but actually bustling town, she encounters a whole community of book lovers, beekeepers, artists and writers - and Lobster Fishermen.
 Kathleen starts wild swimming, a ritual that brings peace and clarity to her mind as her body heals.
+And, with the support of her virtual worldwide community who know her as PoshPedlar on Instagram, she rebuilds her life again.

 Heartwarming and deeply moving, Devorgilla Days is an inspiring tale of one woman's remarkable journey, a celebration of community, and a call-to-arms for anyone who has ever dreamt of starting over.